BIDData/datascience/lab3/refine-and-eda.md

 OpenRefine has several facet types.
 Click the arrow above "Type" and select "Text Facet" from the "Facets" menu.

 A new facet will appear on the left - with a bunch of disease types in it.
 Click on a few and observe what happens in the main screen.
 When you're done with it, click "Reset" in the facet.
+(If you don't reset a facet, you might accidentally be filtering the dataset when you do not intend to.)

 Do you notice anything unusual about the items on this list?
 (Duplicates?)